rhine3/audiomoth-guide/guide.md

 * Date that the recorder's sound quality was last tested
 * Is the recorder retired or lost?

-### Written deployment protocols
+## Written deployment protocols

-All of the protocols we currently use for deployment are available in [this document](resources/deployment_protocol_template.docx).
-This document covers pre-deployment, field deployment, and post-deployment activities.
-For example, some of the information in this document includes:
+We usually collect deployment metadata using field data sheets.
+These data sheets and other protocols we currently use for deployment are available in [this document](resources/deployment_protocol_template.docx).
+This document covers pre-deployment, field deployment, and post-deployment activities, e.g.:
 * How to set up brand new AudioMoths
 * Creating recording schedules for AudioMoths
 * Putting AudioMoths in sealed housings